-America's Car-Mart, Inc., a Texas corporation (the "Company"), is the largest publicly held automotive retailer in the United States focused exclusively on the "Buy Here/Pay Here" segment of the used car market.
-References to the Company typically include the Company's consolidated subsidiaries.
-The Company's operations are principally conducted through its two operating subsidiaries, America's Car-Mart, Inc., an Arkansas corporation ("Car-Mart of Arkansas"), and Colonial Auto Finance, Inc., an Arkansas corporation ("Colonial").
-Collectively, Car-Mart of Arkansas and Colonial are referred to herein as "Car-Mart".
+America s Car-Mart, Inc., a Texas corporation (the Company), is the largest publicly held automotive retailer in the United States focused exclusively on the Buy Here/Pay Here segment of the used car market.
+References to the Company typically include the Company s consolidated subsidiaries.
+The Company s operations are principally conducted through its two operating subsidiaries, America s Car-Mart, Inc., an Arkansas corporation (Car-Mart of Arkansas), and Colonial Auto Finance, Inc. (Colonial).
+Collectively, Car-Mart of Arkansas and Colonial are referred to herein as Car-Mart.
 The Company primarily sells older model used vehicles and provides financing for substantially all of its customers.
-Many of the Company's customers have limited financial resources and would not qualify for conventional financing as a result of limited credit histories or past credit problems.
-As of July 31, 2008, the Company operated 91 stores located primarily in small cities throughout the South-Central United States.
+Many of the Company s customers have limited financial resources and would not qualify for conventional financing as a result of limited credit histories or past credit problems.
+As of October 31, 2008, the Company operated 91 stores located primarily in small cities throughout the South-Central United States.

 Car-Mart has been operating since 1981.
 Car-Mart has grown its revenues between 3% and 21% per year over the last ten fiscal years (average 16%).
 Growth results from same store revenue growth and the addition of new stores.
-Revenue increased during the first quarter of fiscal 2009 (28.9%) as compared to the first quarter of fiscal 2008 due to a 25.8% increase in retail units sold, a 6.5% increase in average retail sales price offset by a \$300,000 decrease in wholesale sales.
-Interest income for the quarter was up 10.1% compared to the first quarter of fiscal 2008.
+Revenue growth for the first six months of fiscal 2009, as compared to the same period in the prior fiscal year, was assisted by a 12.1% increase in retail units sold, a 5.7% increase in the average retail sales price and a 9.7% increase in interest income.

-The Company's primary focus is on collections.
+The Company s primary focus is on collections.
 Each store handles its own collections with supervisory involvement of the corporate office.
-Over the last five full fiscal years, Car-Mart's credit losses as a percentage of sales have ranged between approximately 20.1% in 2005 and 29.1% in 2007 (average of 22.8%).
-Credit losses in the first three months of fiscal 2009 were 20.9% of sales compared to 21.8% for the first quarter of fiscal 2008.
-Management has invested considerable time and effort on improving underwriting and collections, which resulted in the decrease in credit losses when compared to the credit losses in fiscal 2007.
+Over the last five full fiscal years, Car-Mart s credit losses as a percentage of sales have ranged between approximately 20.1% in 2005 and 29.1% in 2007 (average of 22.8%).
+Credit losses in the first six months of fiscal 2009 were 21.5% of sales compared to 22.4% for the first six months of fiscal 2008.
+Management continues to invest considerable time and effort on improving underwriting and collections which has resulted in the decrease of credit losses when compared to the credit loss results for fiscal 2008.
 Credit losses, on a percentage basis, tend to be higher at new and developing stores than at mature stores.
-Generally, this is the case because store management at new and developing stores tends to be less experienced (in making credit decisions and collecting customer accounts) and the customer base is less seasoned.
-Generally, older stores have more repeat customers and on average repeat customers are a better credit risk than non-repeat customers.
-Due to the rate of the Company's growth, the percentage of new and developing stores as a percentage of total stores has been increasing over the past few years.
-The Company believes the most significant factor affecting credit losses is the proper execution (or lack thereof) of its business practices.
-The Company also believes that higher energy and fuel costs, increasing interest rates, general inflation and personal discretionary spending levels affecting customers have had a negative impact on recent collection results.
-At July 31, 2008, 3.6% of the Company's finance receivables balance was over 30 days past due, compared to 4.1% at July 31, 2007.
+Generally, because store management at new and developing stores tends to be less experienced (in making credit decisions and collecting customer accounts) and the customer base is less seasoned.
+Also, older stores have more repeat customers.
+Repeat customers are a better credit risk than non-repeat customers, on average.
+Due to the rate of the Company s growth, the percentage of new and developing stores as a percentage of total stores has increased over the last few years.
+The Company continues to believe that the most significant factor affecting credit losses is the proper execution (or lack thereof) of its business practices.
+The Company also believes that unemployment levels, energy and fuel costs, interest rates, general inflation and personal discretionary spending levels affect its customers and can have a negative impact on collection results.
+At October 31, 2008 and 2007, 3.8% of the Company s finance receivable balances were over 30 days past due.